AIMS: will vary from exercise to exercise. But generally the broad aims are to:

 The aim is to talk through with the recruit what she or he has done over the past week, what they plan over the next week, and issues they are unsure or curious about.
 The arrangement should provide recruits with "moral support" and a chance to talk through doubts and perplexities.

 The process will also be instructive for the mentor.
 There is no better way to learn something than to explain it to someone else.
 Do not bluff if the recruit asks you a question you don't know the answer to.
 Say you don't know, and then find out.
-To operate effectively as a mentor, you will need to own a decent stock of basic Marxist pamphlets and AWL literature, and be ready to lend the recruit stuff to read on issues she or he raises.

 Some mentoring should happen, and has always happened, without formal arrangement.
 The aim is to set up a system and train ourselves for it.